chrisdarby/working-from-home/the-story.md

 There is no one right way to do it, everyone has different work styles, different ways of doing things.

-My wife needs absolute silence when working or she can’t focus, I need noise, whether its music, podcasts or the comforting sound of old Simpsons episodes to properly disconnect from distraction around me.
-Although I will stress, make sure it's something non-distracting, I used to assume I could work and listen to TV at the same time, and I can, as long as it's something you've seen or heard before, or something light that you probably wont be paying attention to.
-I wasted a few hours over the course of being distracted by episodes of Madam Secretary a couple of years ago, i'd put it on as background noise, and then got myself hooked...
+For example, my wife needs absolute silence when working or she can’t focus, I need noise, whether its music, podcasts or the comforting sound of old Simpsons episodes to properly disconnect from distraction around me.

+I will stress, make sure that if you need noise, make sure it's something non-distracting, I used to assume I could work and listen to TV at the same time, and I can, as long as it's something i've seen or heard before, or something light that I probably wont be paying attention to.

+I wasted a few hours at the beginning of my work from home tenure being distracted by episodes of Madam Secretary, i'd put it on as background noise, and then got myself hooked and distracted by the very thing that was supposed to keep me focused...

-#### Your Wellbeing - Leaving Work and Going Home
+#### Your wellbeing - Leaving work at work and "going home"
 For some, if your laptop is with you when you’re supposed to be officially home, it is really easy to slip into the habit of “oh i’ll just take a look at this one thing”... “i’ll just quickly check my emails” and can easily lead to spending the evenings regularly messing about with work and disrupting that work/life balance.

 I’m still guilty of it myself today, I get emails and Teams messages through to my phone, sometimes late on an evening, and I respond, or quickly open the laptop occasionally to look at an issue, perpetuating the cycle.